Awesome-sw8-project/server/README.md

 ````

 ## Usage
 Clients send a JSON object with measurements and get a response back with the position estimation.
-The transmission of these JSON objects happen using HHTP GET-requests.
+The transmission of these JSON objects happen using HTTP POST-requests.
 The JSON obejct format is as specified below:

 ````
 {